 The Student Right-to-Know Act was enacted in 1990 by federal law.
 The federal law requires institutions that receive Title IV student financial aid to collect, report and disclose the following information.
 For additional information or any questions about any of the following areas, please call 1-877-471-5756, where you will be directed to the appropriate resource.

 FERPA Family Education Rights and Privacy Act of 1974 is federal legislation in the United States that protects the privacy of students’ personally identifiable information.
 The act applies to all educational institutions that receive federal funds.

 The Drug Free Schools and Communities Act Amendments of 1989 requires institutions who participate in federal student aid programs to provide information to its students, faculty, and employees to prevent drug and alcohol abuse.
-Institutional drug and alcohol policies are published in the Catalog and Student Handbook.
+Institutional drug and alcohol policies are published in both the Catalog and Student Handbook.

 Southwestern College is pleased to provide the following information regarding our institution’s graduation/completion rate.
 The information is provided in compliance with the Higher Education Act of 1965, as amended.
-The rate reflects the graduation/completion of students who enrolled full-time of the fall quarter of academic year 2012-13 and for whom 150% of the normal time-to-completion has elapsed.
+The rate reflects the graduation/completion of students who enrolled full-time of the fall quarter of academic year 2017-18 and for whom 150% of the normal time-to-completion has elapsed.

-During the fall quarter of 2012, 25 full-time degree-seeking graduate students entered Southwestern College.
-After 3 years (as of December 31, 2015), 80% of these students had graduated from degree programs.
+During the fall quarter of 2017, 39 full-time degree-seeking graduate students entered Southwestern College.
+After 3 years (as of December 31, 2020), 62% of these students had graduated from degree programs.